Emily Ratajkowski is working on book of essays, ‘My Body’

-NEW YORK (AP) — British model and activist Emily Ratajkowski has a book deal.
+NEW YORK (AP) — Model and activist Emily Ratajkowski has a book deal.
 “EmRata,” as her millions of online followers know her, is working on an essay collection called “My Body.”
 Metropolitan Books will published it in 2022.

 According to Metropolitan, an imprint of Henry Holt and Company, Ratajkowski will explore “what it means to be a woman and a commodity,” how men treat women and why women permit it.